serras/emacs-haskell-tutorial/tutorial.md

 This is the Haskell part of the modes using Cabal:
 ```
 cabal update
-cabal install happy hasktags stylish-haskell present ghc-mod hlint hoogle structured-haskell-mode
+cabal install happy hasktags stylish-haskell present ghc-mod hlint hoogle structured-haskell-mode hindent
 ```
-The Emacs packages to be installed using `M-x package-install` are `haskell-mode`, `ghc`, `company-ghc` and `shm`.
+The Emacs packages to be installed using `M-x package-install` are `haskell-mode`, `hindent` (if wanted), `ghc`, `company-ghc` and `shm`.